 - Is there housing available?

 Housing at Rider's Lawrenceville campus is guaranteed for the first two years of undergraduate study, provided students deposit by the housing deadline.
-International undergraduate students are required to live on campus for two years; international graduate students are required to live on campus for one year and ESL students are required to live on campus for the duration of their ESL program.
+International undergraduate, graduate and ELI students are encouraged but not required to live on campus; exchange and visiting students are required to live on campus.
 For new undergraduate students, the housing and tuition deposits must be received by May 1.
 Returning juniors and seniors may apply for housing using the housing lottery.

 Residence buildings are safe, comfortable, well-equipped and convenient.
 No matter where you live on campus, you are always just a short walk away from your classrooms, the dining hall, the fitness center, the library, and all of the services and resources Rider provides.

 Visit our Rider's Housing and Dining Web site.